 You can change the graphics setting using the Personalization help program in the Control Panel.
 The graphics driver will ensure that it will not be possible to set any resolution unsuitable for the graphics system at the same time.
-It is recommended that vertical scanning rates for tubed devices (CRT) are 75 -85 Hz and 60-75 Hz for LCD monitors.
+Recommended vertical scanning rates for tubed devices (CRT) are 75 -85 Hz and 60-75 Hz for LCD monitors.
 Read the Operating Instructions of your monitor as well.